An array is a one of the data structure in C++, that can store a fixed-size sequential collection of elements of the same data type.

 Initialize an Array in C++

-Initializing each element separately in the loop:
+The example below shows how each element is initialized separately in the loop.

 int newArray[5];